-Last year I ended up with a 62% record for the season, so that’s three years in a row with over a 60% pick rate.
-And I didn’t disappoint last week getting 9 of 16 correct (56.25%).
-Hey, no worries.
-I’ll get you up there to 62%+ in no time.
+Last year I ended up with a 66% record for the season, so that’s four years in a row with over a 60% pick rate.
+Plus, I had a 94% record on Locks of the Week.
+Don’t worry, I don’t plan on stopping now!

 Joanne Kong’s Picks

 Cleveland Browns (0-1) @ New York Jets (0-1)

 What happened to the Cleveland Browns in week 1?